makyo/seasons.ally.id/content/autumn.md

 *To Autumn*

 Season of mists and mellow fruitfulness,
-Close bosom-friend of the maturing sun;
+&nbsp; &nbsp; Close bosom-friend of the maturing sun;
 Conspiring with him how to load and bless
-With fruit the vines that round the thatch-eves run;
+&nbsp; &nbsp; With fruit the vines that round the thatch-eves run;
 To bend with apples the moss'd cottage-trees,
-And fill all fruit with ripeness to the core;
+&nbsp; &nbsp; And fill all fruit with ripeness to the core;
-To swell the gourd, and plump the hazel shells
-With a sweet kernel; to set budding more,
-And still more, later flowers for the bees,
+&nbsp; &nbsp; &nbsp; &nbsp; To swell the gourd, and plump the hazel shells &nbsp; &nbsp; With a sweet kernel; to set budding more, And still more, later flowers for the bees,
 Until they think warm days will never cease,
-For Summer has o'er-brimm'd their clammy cells.[^21]
+&nbsp; &nbsp; &nbsp; &nbsp; For Summer has o'er-brimm'd their clammy cells.[^21]

 {{% cite source="keats" page="249" %}}
 {{% /verse %}}